dadvisor/web/README.md

 # web
-A simple web-service that returns 'Ok'
+A simple Python web-service that always returns 'Ok'

+## How to run?
+Use the following command to run this container:

+	docker-compose up -d